 You can grow grass fairly easily.
 However if you want to leave the mower in the garage and have more time for anything but yard work, here are a few suggestions.

-The above-mentioned creeping juniper (Juniperus horizontalis) thrives in well drained soil in USDA Zones 3 to 10.
+The above-mentioned creeping juniper (Juniperus horizontalis) thrives in well-draining soil in USDA Zones 3 to 10.
 It can tolerate some shade and does well in poor soil and dry conditions.
 It’s perfect for areas near stone walls because it tolerates heat well.
 It’s also evergreen for year-round interest.

 Creeping sedums and stonecrops love full sun and are drought -tolerant.
 Some have flowers, others are grown for their leaves.
 The only thing they don’t like is too much water.
 There are hundreds of varieties and have a hardiness range from USDA Zones 3 to 8.

 Creeping thyme (Thymus praecox) has pretty pink, purple, or white flowers, smells great, and you can walk on it!
 It forms a nice dense mat.
-It grows on the slow side, but it’s perfect for spaces in between a bluestone garden path.
-It is evergreen, grows in USDA Zones 4 to 9 and is not very picky when it comes to soil types.
+It’s a slow grower, but it’s perfect for spaces in between a bluestone garden path.
+It is evergreen, thrives in USDA Zones 4 to 9, and is not very picky when it comes to soil types.

 If you have shade or part shade…